tarunsai2912/Amaha_Assignment/README.md

-# 📝 **Task Manager** - Simplify Your Workflow
+# 📝 **Kanban Board** - Simplify Your Workflow

-**Task Manager** is a powerful, intuitive tool designed to help you organize, prioritize, and track your tasks effectively.
-With features for assigning, prioritizing, and personalizing tasks, Task Manager makes team collaboration and productivity smoother than ever.
+**Kanban Board** is a powerful, intuitive tool designed to help you organize, prioritize, and track your tasks effectively.
+With features for assigning, prioritizing, and personalizing tasks, Kanban Board makes team collaboration and productivity smoother than ever.

 ## [Live Demo](https://amaha-assignment.vercel.app/)